h4l/json.bash/docs/plans/001-object-values.md

   - Two Bash indexed arrays of keys and values
   - Positional arguments of alternating key, value pairs

+`json.encode_object_entries_from_${format}`

+`$format` defines how user-provided values are mapped to inputs for `json.encode_object_entries` to consume.
+As with arrays, inputs are split into chunks, by default by line.

+There are two formats:

+- `json` — JSON objects — entries are the entries of the object (after type)
+- `attrs` — key=value attributes — using the same format as the attributes in our argument syntax.

+These functions receive an array of chunks named by `$in` and call `json.encode_object_entries` with the entries resulting from decoding the chunks. `$out` controls the output location and `$type` the type of the entry values, as normal.

 <!-- TODO: do we need this? -->

 `json.encode_object()`